This event has finished

 - Create your own crafts and props to take home

-- Activities to encourage socialisation
+- Enjoy activities to encourage socialization

 - Use of indoors educational toys such as Jenga Towers,